EZ80VEGA/data_analysis_portfolio/README.md

 ## Power BI

 ## Python
-### Automated Personal Financial Transactiond Import
+### Automated Personal Financial Transactions Import

 **Issue:** I want to automate the process to input data into my finacial dashboard using transaction reports from my banks.